Where to stay in Dubai depends on your budget and there is an eclectic mix of neighborhoods that will appeal to a wide range of tastes and interests.

 Affordable: Park Regis Boutique Hotel

-This independent boutique hotel is a stone’s throw from the Umm Suqeim Public Beach and opposite the beach park, and really is a bargain of a lifetime.
+This boutique hotel is a stone’s throw from the Umm Suqeim Public Beach and opposite the beach park, and really is a bargain of a lifetime if you can snag a booking.

 - There are only 21 guest rooms over 3 levels and the decor is neutral with pops of color.